LayeredStudio/quick-login/readme.txt

 == Changelog ==

+= 1.3 - 28 Jun 2019 =
 * Added - Slack provider.
 Enable login with Slack for your team
 * Updated - Plugin name is changed from "Quick Login" to "Quick Social Login" to better reflect what feature it adds to a website
+* Updated - LinkedIn integration text, to specify the correct scope needed for OAuth app

 = 1.2.1 - 15 May 2019 =
 * Fixed - If specified, properly set Domain for Google G Suite